James Murdoch finally admits defeat in hacking battle

 Executives at the UK publisher were at the time reeling from the arrest and imprisonment of Clive Goodman, the royal reporter on its best-selling Sunday tabloid the News of the World.

-Within months of arriving, James was called upon to authorize a large settlement to a hacking victim, soccer union boss Gordon Taylor.
+Within months of arriving, James was called upon to authorise a large settlement to a hacking victim, soccer union boss Gordon Taylor.
 That proved to be James's undoing.

 When News International was forced last year by the weight of evidence to drop its contention that phone-hacking was the work of a lone, "rogue" reporter and admit that the practice was widespread, questions focused on how much Murdoch knew.